-You can enjoy this in lunch or dinner with naan, paratha, roti or bread.
+You can enjoy this for lunch or dinner with naan, paratha, roti or bread.
 This dish is also ideal to have in a tiffin box.

 The name for this dish comes from the Hindi word “Hariyali“.
 Hariyali, in Hindi, means the colour ‘green’.
-Since the gravy of this dish is complete of green colour because of spinach and coriander in it, the dish got the name of Hariyali Paneer.
+Since this dish’s gravy is full of green because of spinach and coriander, the dish got the name Hariyali Paneer.

 Palak paneer has the same colour as well.
 Therefore, people often confuse both dishes with each other.
 But the ingredients and methods of making both are different.
 However, both dishes are a part of authentic Punjabi cuisine.

 Paneer Hyderabadi and Paneer Hariyali are very similar.
 In paneer Hyderabadi variation, making the gravy is the same with green chillies.
 Coriander is also added in the end and cooked for a minute.
 However, the whole dry spices are sometimes removed from the pan, and other ingredients are added.

 Fresh cream and whisked curd are also added.
 This variation will require more water than the previous one.
 We will not be adding water at once but in stages.

 Hariyali Paneer Gravy Without Spinach & Coriander

 The third method to make this is entirely free of spinach and coriander.
 Instead, the green gravy is due to green tomatoes, fenugreek leaves, capsicum, green garlic, and spring onion.